Posted December 2017 by NZCU Baywide

 - The ins and outs of property investment, and how you can use it to supplement your current income.

-Let's kick things off with the high returns of term deposits:
+Let's kick things off with the high returns of fixed-term deposits:

 1. Limit the risks and maximise your returns with a fixed deposit